amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 In a headless storefront we can use the same concepts but there are architectural differences as Salesforce is no longer responsible for delivering content and experiences onto the page.

+## Hooks Setup

+In order for personalised content to fully work you'll need to install our [Amplience Hooks Cartridge](https://github.com/amplience/amplience-sfcc-hooksbridge) into your SFCC instance(s).
+There are detailed instructions there on how to install and add it to your cartrdge path.

 ## Headless roles

 In a headless storefront, teams are no longer required to work with a rigid structure for personalisation.